 Finding requirement settings

-There are ticket field requirement settings in more than one place.
-Some are on your Ticket Fields and Ticket Forms admin pages.
-If you want to make a conditional field required, you will need to check the requirement settings in both places to make sure everything is set up the way you want it.
+You can find ticket field requirement settings in Admin Center on both the Fields and Forms pages.
+If you want to make a conditional field required, check the requirement settings in both places to make sure everything is set correctly.

-For example, here is what you see in your Ticket Fields settings.
-For example, go to Admin Center > Objects and rules > Tickets > Fields, and then open the ticket field for editing.
+- Go to Admin Center > Objects and rules > Tickets > Fields, then open a ticket field for